SALLEE HORSE VANS, INC.

 1.1 Purpose.
 This document establishes terms, conditions, rates and charges applicable to transportation by Sallee Horse Vans, Inc., of livestock, other than ordinary, personal effects of attendants, trainers and exhibitors, and supplies and equipment used in the care and exhibition of such animals, between points in the United States.

 1.2 Supersedeas and Modification.
-These Terms and Conditions of Shipment supersede all prior documents, tariffs and other prior statements of terms, conditions, rates and/or charges applicable to transportation by Sallee Horse Vans, Inc. Except as otherwise expressly provided in these Terms and Conditions of Shipment, the terms, conditions, rates and charges established herein control and take precedence over any inconsistent or conflicting provision of any bill of lading or other transit document and can be modified only upon the express written consent of the Vice President of Sallee Horse Vans, Inc.
+These Terms and Conditions of Shipment supersede all prior documents, tariffs and other prior statements of terms, conditions, rates and/or charges applicable to transportation by Sallee Horse Vans, Inc. Except as otherwise expressly provided in these Terms and Conditions of Shipment, the terms, conditions, rates and charges established herein control and take precedence over any inconsistent or conflicting provision of any bill of lading or other transit document and can be modified only upon the express written consent of the President of Sallee Horse Vans, Inc.

 PART II — Definitions and Rules of Construction